Bengaluru: Fire breaks out at UCO Bank branch building in MG Road; several trapped

 People were seen rushing out of the building, situated next to Barton Centre, in panic due to the huge fire.

 Several students were in the building, which houses coaching centres as well, at the time of the blaze.
+The rescue operation is underway.

+The six-storied building also has a coaching centre, a garment outlet and a courier centre.
+The fire probably started near the elevator at the ground floor.